shaoxian423/cst8918-w24-a06-terratest/README.md

-CST8918 - DevOps: Infrastructure as Code
-Prof: Robert McKenney

-# LAB-A05 Terraform Web Server
+# Terraform Web Server

 ## Background
-This hands-on lab activity will explore using Terraform to deploy a simple web server on Azure.
+Using Terraform to deploy a simple web server on Azure.

 ### Prerequisites
 You will need the following tools installed locally on your laptop before you begin.